 - The butter, eggs, and milk should be at room temperature for fluffier baking results.

-- Use a good vanilla extract or vanilla bean paste which gives a richer vanilla taste to compliment the bananas.
+- Use a high-quality vanilla extract or vanilla bean paste, which provides a richer vanilla flavor to complement the bananas.

 But before you bake it, prep the loaf pan.
-The easiest way is to line with parchment paper and spray the paper inside the pan with cooking spray.
+The easiest way is to line the pan with parchment paper and spray the inside of the pan with cooking spray.

 The bread will simply lift out of the pan by grabbing the paper after it cools for a few minutes.

 So that's it, bake it for about an hour and you're done!
-Oh, and if you care for a little variation, add some nuts and/or chocolate chips.
+Oh, and if you'd like a slight variation, add some nuts and/or chocolate chips.
 Whether plain or decked out, the results are delicious!

 An easy to make recipe tha's super-moist, soft in texture, and packed with banana flavor.